Cartography-jpl/geocal/python/doc/generate_dem.rst

 moved to one of the raids after generating the DEM.

-There is no reason to move the original input files to the local disk, only the intermediate files we'll be generating need to be on the local disk.
+There is no reason to move the original input files to the local disk, only the intermediate files we'll be generating need to be on the local disk, along with the reference image and DEM.a

 For pistol, the local disk is /data.
 You can make an area to work in by something like::